Visa policy of the United States: American Indians born in Canada

-Restricted entry or visa issuance
+Restricted visa issuance or entry

 Sanctions

 The United States has suspended the issuance of certain types of visas for certain people from certain countries as sanctions for their lack of cooperation in accepting the return of their nationals deported from the United States.
 In April 2025, these sanctions were applied to all visas of all nationals of South Sudan.

 The United States has also prohibited visas for certain people as sanctions for many other reasons, such as government officials allegedly violating human rights or undermining democracy.

 Security concerns

 On June 4, 2025, President Donald Trump issued a proclamation suspending the issuance of visas for nationals of several countries, effective June 9, 2025, due to insufficient sharing of information for their security screening.
+On December 16, 2025, another proclamation modified some of the previous restrictions and added other countries, effective January 1, 2026.

 With limited exceptions, the proclamation suspends the issuance of new visas for nationals of the following countries:

 With limited exceptions, the proclamation suspends the issuance of new immigrant, visitor (B), student (F, M) and exchange (J) visas for nationals of the following countries:

+With limited exceptions, the proclamation suspends the issuance of new immigrant visas for nationals of Turkmenistan.

-Exceptions include people already in the United States or holding valid U.S. visas on the effective date of the proclamation; U.S. permanent residents; dual nationals of a country not included in the proclamation; non-immigrant visas for government officials and their family members (A, C, G, NATO); athletes, their supporting staff and family members traveling for major sporting events; immigrant visas for spouses, children and parents of U.S. citizens; Special Immigrant Visas for Afghans who worked for the U.S. government; immigrant visas for persecuted minorities in Iran; witnesses in criminal proceedings; and national interest cases.
+Exceptions include people already in the United States or holding valid U.S. visas on the effective date of the proclamation; U.S. permanent residents; dual nationals of a country not included in the proclamation; non-immigrant visas for government officials and their family members (A, C, G, NATO); athletes, their supporting staff and family members traveling for major sporting events; Special Immigrant Visas for people who worked for the U.S. government; immigrant visas for persecuted minorities in Iran; witnesses in criminal proceedings; and national interest cases.